SAP/spartacus-docs/_pages/dev/routes/adding-and-customizing-routes.md

 }
 ```

-**Note:** Accessing child routes through deep links to nested routes is not yet supported.
-You have to first open the parent route and then navigate to the child route using the router link.

 **Note:** Child routes for the Product and Category Pages are not supported.

 ## Configuring the Category Name in the Product Page Route (Advanced)